- What is Marketing?

 Marketing.
 You’re familiar with the word, you may not exactly know how to define it, and likely don’t know where to begin.
 You do have a hunch, though; your SMB needs it.
 Fear not.
 You’re not alone.
-Let’s talk about market your small business
+Let’s talk about marketing your small business

-The truth is marketing is defined many ways by many different people.
+The truth is marketing is defined in many ways by many different people.
 See, there’s no “one-size-fits-all” approach to marketing.
 Not only is each business—and the needs of the business—unique but, often, so is the target audience.
-If each business is different and the audiences aren’t the same, there can’t be a single method to marketing.
+If each business is different and the audiences aren’t the same, there can’t be a single method of marketing.

 While that concept is easy to explain and understand, our work is only just beginning.

 With the flood of marketing tactics available these days, which are the best fit for your marketing strategy?